AdobeDocs/experience-manager-desktop-app.en/help/using.md

 >[!NOTE]
 >
->Do not use upload functionality to migrate a large number of assets across two AEM instances.
+>Do not use upload functionality to migrate assets across two AEM deployments.
 Instead, see the [migration guide](https://helpx.adobe.com/experience-manager/6-5/assets/using/assets-migration-guide.html).

 ### List of transferred assets {#list-of-transferred-assets}